ConnectionMaster/web.eyeo.com/includes/jobs/openings/web-developer.md

 What you work on is up to you, there is a lot to do and many ways you could contribute.
 You can also work upstream on related projects, like Firefox or Chromium.

+Almost all developers work remotely, so can you.
+If you'd prefer an office environment, we'll pay for a co-working space, or help you relocate.

 **Requirements**

 - Strong experience with web technologies, in particular JavaScript
 - Good knowledge of how the web works
-- Very good communication skills
+- Very good communication skills in English
 - Ability to work and learn independently
 - High integrity
-- Experience with Python would be a plus
+- Experience with browser extension development or Python would be a plus

 Not sure if this is for you?
 Consider [contributing](https://adblockplus.org/en/contribute-code) first.